How to Auto-Transcribe Meetings on Mac for Free (and Send Them Straight to Notion)

 How accurate are the transcripts?

-For meetings with heavy jargon or proper nouns, no tool gets it perfect in a single pass.
+For meetings with heavy jargon or proper nouns, no tool nails it perfectly in one pass.
 Qureco lets you regenerate with extra instructions like "Always write the product name as X" to clean up specific terms.
+For a typical 1-on-1 or team sync in clear audio, accuracy is in the 95%+ range.

 Won't recordings eat my disk?